-What the band have done here is take a logical step forward.
+What the band has done here is take a logical step forward.
 They didn’t make any giant leaps nor did they stay in one place, which is especially easily done in this genre.
 It steps out of the prog metal genre more than ever which makes it an intriguing listen.
-But this also leads me to the one thing leaves this album just short of weightless.
-It’s not any sort flaw with the album per say, but maybe my ear just isn’t quite tuned to jazz.
+But this also leads me to the one thing that leaves this album just short of weightless.
+It’s not any sort of flaw with the album per se, but maybe my ear just isn’t quite tuned to jazz.
 Maybe my pallet just isn’t quite that eclectic.
 But that’s not so much a flaw in the album, if you’re into that kind of thing then this album just might be a 10/10 for you.
 If it’s not your thing then there’s still plenty of classic Animals as Leaders here to chew on.
-The band have presented a challenge here though.
+The band has presented a challenge here though.
 Not unenjoyable, but it might take one or two listens to get.
 I think The Joy of Motion will see some of the heavy metal guys jump ship.
-Which isn’t a bad thing, it just means the band has pushed the envelope.
+This isn’t a bad thing, it just means the band has pushed the envelope.
 It is the mark of a great creative endeavor.
-For this I commend these guys on great work of art.
+For this, I commend these guys on their great work of art.